Low-rank matrix approximations: Randomized feature maps approximation

 Let $\mathbf{x}, \mathbf{x'} \in \Reals^d$ – samples of data, $z: \Reals^d \to \Reals^D$ – a randomized feature map (maps a single vector to a vector of higher dimensionality) so that the inner product between a pair of transformed points approximates their kernel evaluation:

 where $\Phi$ is the mapping embedded in the RBF kernel.

 Since $z$ is low-dimensional, the input can be easily transformed with $z$, after that different linear learning methods to approximate the answer of the corresponding nonlinear kernel can be applied.
 There are different randomized feature maps to compute the approximations to the RBF kernels.
-For instance, Random Fourier features and random binning features.
+For instance, random Fourier features and random binning features.

 Random Fourier features

-Random Fourier features map produces a Monte Carlo approximation to the feature map.
+The random Fourier features map produces a Monte Carlo approximation to the feature map.
 The Monte Carlo method is considered to be randomized.
 These random features consists of sinusoids $\cos(w^\text{T}\mathbf{x}+b)$ randomly drawn from Fourier transform of the kernel to be approximated, where $w \in \Reals^d$ and $b \in \Reals$ are random variables.
 The line is randomly chosen, then the data points are projected on it by the mappings.
 The resulting scalar is passed through a sinusoid.
 The product of the transformed points will approximate a shift-invariant kernel.
 Since the map is smooth, random Fourier features work well on interpolation tasks.

 Random binning features

 A random binning features map partitions the input space using randomly shifted grids at randomly chosen resolutions and assigns to an input point a binary bit string that corresponds to the bins in which it falls.
 The grids are constructed so that the probability that two points $\mathbf{x}, \mathbf{x'} \in \Reals^d$ are assigned to the same bin is proportional to $K(\mathbf{x}, \mathbf{x'})$.
 The inner product between a pair of transformed points is proportional to the number of times the two points are binned together, and is therefore an unbiased estimate of $K(\mathbf{x}, \mathbf{x'})$.
-Since this mapping is not smooth and uses the proximity between input points, Random Binning Features works well for approximating kernels that depend only on the $L_1$ distance between datapoints.
+Since this mapping is not smooth and uses the proximity between input points, Random binning features works well for approximating kernels that depend only on the $L_1$ distance between datapoints.

 Comparison of approximation methods

 The approaches for large-scale kernel learning (Nyström method and random features) differs in the fact that the Nyström method uses data dependent basis functions while in random features approach the basis functions are sampled from a distribution independent from the training data.
 This difference leads to an improved analysis for kernel learning approaches based on the Nyström method.
-When there is a large gap in the eigen-spectrum of the kernel matrix, approaches based on the Nyström method can achieve better results than Random Features based approach.
+When there is a large gap in the eigen-spectrum of the kernel matrix, approaches based on the Nyström method can achieve better results than the random features based approach.